Abizern/abizern-dev-hugo/content/about.md

 ## Contract availability {#contract-availability}

-I'm available for new contracts.
+I'm not available for new contracts.

 ## GPG {#gpg}